Exmoor: Flora

 Uncultivated heath and moorland cover about a quarter of Exmoor landscape.
 Some moors are covered by a variety of grasses and sedges, while others are dominated by heather.
 There are also cultivated areas including the Brendon Hills, which lie in the east of the National Park.
 There are also 3000 ha of Forestry Commission woodland, comprising a mixture of broad-leaved (oak, ash and hazel) and conifer trees.
 Horner Woodlands and Tarr Steps woodlands are prime examples.
 The country's highest beech tree, 350 m above sea level, is at Birch Cleave at Simonsbath but beech in hedgebanks grow up to 490 m.
 At least two species of whitebeam: Sorbus subcuneata and Sorbus 'Taxon D' are unique to Exmoor.
 These woodlands are home to lichens, mosses and ferns.
 Exmoor is the only national location for the lichens Biatoridium delitescens, Rinodina fimbriata and Rinodina flavosoralifera, the latter having been found only on one individual tree.

+In 2024, plans were unveiled to plant approximately 38,000 trees near the sea on Exmoor as part of a larger initiative led by the National Trust to plant over 100,000 trees in northern Devon, aimed at supporting Celtic rainforests.
+Among the species earmarked for planting is the nearly extinct Devon whitebeam, a tree found only in England's West Country and in Ireland.
+It can reproduce without fertilization and once had its edible fruit sold as "sorb apples" in Devon markets.